davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

   loop-invariant-max-bbs-in-loop
     Loop invariant motion can be very expensive, both in compilation time and in amount of needed compile-time memory, with very large loops.
-Loops with more basic blocks than this parameter wont have loop invariant motion optimization performed on them.
+Loops with more basic blocks than this parameter won't have loop invariant motion optimization performed on them.
 The default value of the parameter is 1000 for :option:`-O1` and 10000 for :option:`-O2` and above.